Our top picks for gifts every Italian food lover will appreciate

 Almost every region in Italy has their version of olive oils.
 Your friends or family members will appreciate a bottle of extra-virgin olive oil.
 Seek out small producers, which can be found at small grocery stores, delis or even enoeche.

-Head to the local market and check out the tasty hard cheeses and salamis made by local producers.
+Head to the local market and check out the tasty hard cheeses and cured meats made by local producers.
 The sellers are always happy to vacuum-pack your cheese for you.
 We think Parmigiano Reggiano and Pecorino Romano make awesome foodie gifts!
 They go great with all kinds of pasta and other dishes.
 Don't forget to grab a cured salami too – it's perfect with cheese.

 Our favourite places to buy cheese and salami are the Trionfale Market in Rome and Mercato Centrale in Florence.
 You'll love them!